Important EFSC Course Withdrawal Information

 Administrative Withdrawal or Withdrawal for Non-Attendance

 Regular class participation is required at Eastern Florida State College.
 Students are expected to attend all classes and actively participate and complete all assigned course work for all courses for which they are registered.
-In order to obtain credit for a course, a student must demonstrate continued classroom participation as identified by the faculty to meet the competencies of the course.
+In order to obtain credit for a course, a student must demonstrate continued academic participation as defined in the Satisfactory Academic Participation definition and earn an overall passing score on assignments used to meet the competencies of the course.
+Students may elect to withdraw from a course by the published withdrawal deadline, but they will not be withdrawn by their instructor outside of Census Reporting or the Disruptive Student Behavior policy.

-Students who are reported as never attending or participating or who have stopped attending or participating in a course may be withdrawn from the class.
+Students who are reported as never attending or participating based on the Satisfactory Academic Participation definition during the Census reporting period will be withdrawn from the class by the Office of the Registrar.
 Financial Aid and Veterans benefits will be adjusted or rescinded accordingly.

 Additionally, a student may be administratively withdrawn without permission for non-compliance with Florida statutes and rules or EFSC policies and procedures related to student behavior and conduct.
-If you are administratively withdrawn from a course, you will receive a final grade of ‘W’.
+An administrative withdrawal from a course will result in a final grade of “W” if it is the student’s first or second attempt at the course; all other attempts will result in a grade of F.

 Reinstatement into a Class